jamesmadrazo/RabbitSimulator/SprintRecords.md

 * Database seems to be going okay but won't know until we attempt implementation

 * There was a bug in the fox hunting but only happened once and hard to find - so will look into it

-## Friday Morning - Scrum Master: Tyler

-## Spring 1 (9.30am - 10.30am)

-* Create an abstract class for Fox and Rabbit as Animal to cut repeated code (Thanu and Tyler)

-* Investigate how to measure code coverage and begin that (Conor)

-* Last attempt at making the database more efficient to use in the program (Jack)

-* Fix and expand the breeding tests (Emese)

-Review:

-* All done, although not sure whether database will be completed by the deadline

-* Need to correct bug in program where foxes are breeding beginning in month 12 and not month 10